Enduros offer adventure, friendship, tough trails and opportunities to triumph. Entering one might just be the best 50 bucks you’ll ever spend.

 I found out later that “Grandpa” was Vern Chadwell, brother of Brent, an AMC club member, and grandfather to a fast kid named Tyler.
 I’m told the Chadwell family provided a significant amount of land for the Milk Run and the event probably couldn’t happen without their generous support.

 “You know what?”
 Vern asked through a handlebar-wide grin as I capped his jug and handed it back.
 “The gas stop is just up the road, and you didn’t miss any checks.
 You’re still in the game!”

 With Vern’s miracle bean oil sloshing in the tank of my IT, I certainly was.

 I motored into the gas stop, revigorated by Vern’s encouragement.
 But while making it there offered relief, it was short-lived.
-I only had a couple gallons of fuel in my can.
-My prior experience on the IT was the hare scramble at AMA Vintage Motorcycle Days a couple years ago.
+I only had a couple gallons of fuel in the can I put on the gas trailer because that’s all I thought I would need.
+My prior experience riding the IT was mostly the hare scramble at AMA Vintage Motorcycle Days a couple years ago.
 An enduro is much longer, and I over-guessed how far the IT would go on a tank.

 Coach’s fuel was somewhere on the trailer.
 I knew he wouldn’t mind if I borrowed some, especially since he wouldn’t need it, but I couldn’t find his can.
-I obviously wasn’t going to steal fuel, so I waited and contemplated how I should spend my three-quarter tank of pre-mix: head straight to the clubhouse or try to bank a couple more checkpoints.
+I waited and contemplated how I should spend my three-quarter tank of pre-mix: head straight to the clubhouse or try to bank a couple more checkpoints.

 As I waited, Jeremy from Row 4 on a Husqvarna pulled up.